-In the wake of the economic downturn, policymakers are increasingly concerned with securing the economic health of the United States-including combating those crimes that threaten to further undermine the nation's financial stability.
+In the current fiscal environment, policymakers are increasingly concerned with securing the economic health of the United States-including combating those crimes that threaten to further undermine the nation's financial stability.
 Identity theft is one such crime.
-It is the fastest growing type of fraud in the United States; in 2008 about 9.9 million Americans were reportedly victims of identity theft, an increase of 22% from the number of cases in 2007.
-In addition, the Federal Trade Commission (FTC) estimates that it costs consumers about \$50 billion annually.
+In 2010, about 8.1 million Americans were reportedly victims of identity fraud, and the average identity fraud victim incurred a mean of \$631 in costs as a result of the fraud-the highest level since 2007.
 Identity theft is often committed to facilitate other crimes such as credit card fraud, document fraud, or employment fraud, which in turn can affect not only the nation's economy but its security.
-Consequently, in securing the nation and it's economic health, policymakers are also tasked with reducing identity theft and its impact.
+Consequently, in securing the nation and its economic health, policymakers are also tasked with reducing identity theft and its impact.